Friday, March 31, 2023

 So the story, such as it is, is that NASA has discovered structures on Mars, and all their attempts at exploring them have gone badly.
 You, THE LAST HOPE, are being sent in to see what happened to those that went before you.
 In addition to the Doom vibes this game gives off, I like the unintentional implication that NASA is pulling human wave tactics with this place.
 You're the last hope, but you also get unlimited lives.
 Maybe you just represent them sending more and more "last hopes" into the place, hoping someone will find something eventually.

 Upon starting, I have to say, this actually looks good for a CGA game.
 Took a forgotten CGA title released after VGA came out, but hey, it had to happen sooner or later.
-This is a single platformer I might add, side-scroller is just what I tend to call every game with this perspective.
+This is a single-screen platformer I might add, side-scroller is just what I tend to call every game with this perspective.
 Control-wise, the NUMPAD4 & 6 move, space jumps, the enter key activates whatever is nearby, and the left shift key shoots.
 All rebindable, but it works as is for me.
 My issue is that the combination of jumping and moving feels stiff.
 You have to jump up any slope.
 Shooting is fine, very Keen-ish in that you get small ammo pick-ups around the game.
 You get one shot on-screen and hitting anything hostile kills you.

 While I was just starting the game, I noticed the score menu.
 I shot one alien is my score, although the real reason I got 2.5k is because I also advanced one screen.
 I like how there are references to other big shareware characters of the time.
 Guess Captain Comic was big then, even if Keen absolutely decimated everyone else.
 I find it amusing that Roger Wilco is number one, perhaps because of one interview I read not too long ago about how Wolfenstein 3D was nearly Sierra's game.